All Products

 Document Center

 This topic describes how to update a node pool without affecting the data disks.
 The system runs a precheck before updating a node pool.
-You can update the kubelet, OS image, and container runtime in any combination based on your business requirements.
+The precheck notifies you of the risks that may impact the update.
+You can update the kubelet, operating system, and container runtime in any combination based on your business requirements.

 Usage notes